JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Jason Dion OBJ 1.4.md

 Unauthorized transfer of data from computer or other device.
 - File types or compression or encryption being used on data.

+#

+# Threat Hunting

+Cybersecurity technique designed to detect presence of threat that have not been discovered by normal security monitoring.

+- Less disruptive than PenTest.
+- Relies on tools developed for regular security monitoring and incident response.
+- Need to assume existing rules have failed when threat hunting.
+(Looking for things that is not detected by SIEM)

+Establishing a Hypothesis
+- Hypothesis: derived from threat modeling and based on potential events with higher likelihood and higher impact.
+- Think: who might want to harm us? break into our network?
+How they can do that?

+Profiling Threat Actors and Activities
+- Involves creation of scenarios that show how a prospective attacker might attempt an intrusion and what their obj might be.'

+Helps:
+- Improve detection capabilities
+- Integrate Intelligence
+- Reduce Attack Surface
+- Block Attack Vectors
+- Identify Critical Assets

+#

+## Analyze Network Traffic

+Determine if there is any outgoing traffic to some sort of suspicious domain or C2 server based on our threat research/reputational databases.
+- Gives a list of diffewrent hosts to investigate.

+## Analyze Executable Process list

+See what programs/services are running and which ones were opening the network connection.
+- See if it's something that's suspicious that needs to be investigate further.

+## Analyze other Infected hosts

+See similarities between other infected hosts.
+- Are they running sawme malicious process, using diffewrent things to avoid detection?

+## Identify how the malicious process was executed

+What allowed it to start up?
+Is there a way we can block the attack vector in future?
+- Can use whitelisting system, blacklist that vuln application until patch